A Glossary of Poetic Vocabulary Terms for Children

 A word that has the opposite meaning of another word.
 For example, “dark” is an antonym of “light.”
 See also Synonym.

 Repeating the vowel sounds in the stressed, or accented, syllables in nearby words.
-For example, in the phrase “flying kites” the repeated long “i” sound are assonant.
+For example, in the phrase “flying kites” the repeated long “i” sounds are assonant.
 See Alliteration and Assonance Lesson Plan.

 A rhyme of two words that are next to one another or close to one another, such as “Humpty Dumpty,” tighty-whitey,” “fat cat,” or “fair and square.”
 Not to be confused with Near Rhyme.
 See List of Words and Phrases that Rhyme with Themselves.